 Q. May I visit?

 A. Yes, we offer guided educational tours to the public depending on their membership level.
 There is a membership program that allows members two visits per year during the sanctuary’s Annual Spring Member Day Fundraiser and the Holiday Member Open House Fundraiser.
-People who join as a member of the Great Ape Hero Level (gift of $250 or more within a given year can set up a private, guided tour for up to four family members.
+People who join as a member of the Great Ape Hero Level (gift of $250 or more can set up a private, guided tour for up to four family members.
 Tours must be scheduled at least two weeks in advance and are held on Wednesdays, Fridays, or Saturdays at either 10:30 AM or 12:30 PM.
 Give us a call to schedule your tour.
 Click Here for membership information.

 Q. May I bring my school or civic group for a tour?

 A. There are educational tours available for school groups (middle school through college) and interest groups such as community civic groups, senior, and youth groups.
 College-level groups are asked to donate $15 per person and adult community or civic groups are asked to donate $25 and have at least 10 people in attendance.
 Junior high and high school students may tour the sanctuary for a donation of $10 per student or chaperone.
 Educational tours are limited to select days and times each week.
 Please schedule your tour with our office at least two weeks in advance.
 Tours are held on Wednesdays, Fridays, or Saturdays at either 10:30 AM or 12:30 PM.

 Q. Where are you located?